nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Details that are not edited will be kept as is.

 Use case:
 1. A meeting got pushed back!
-Update the meeting details instead of having to removing the old record and creating a new record.
+Update the meeting details instead of having to remove the old record and create a new record.

 Examples:
 * Edit the description of the meeting with an `INDEX` of 1.